Murder of Ronald Johnson: Murder

 After murdering Johnson and hiding his body, Robert put on Johnson's uniform and Berget climbed into a box placed on a cart.
 Posing as a corrections officer, Robert pushed the cart out of the shop and headed toward the vehicle gate sally port also known as West Gate of the prison compound.
-Jodi Hall, a female Corrections Officer who was working in the West Gate overpass noticed that Robert had not swiped his identification card and asked him to identify himself.
-Although Robert tried to get away with it and introduced himself with a false identity, the plot was eventually seen through.
+Jodi Hall, a female Corrections Officer who was working in the West Gate overpass observed that Robert had not swiped his identification card and asked him to identify himself.
+Although Robert tried to get away with it and introduced himself with a false identity, the plot was eventually discovered.
 An additional Corrections Corporal, Matthew Freeburg, was called to investigate.
-That’s when Robert began attacking Freeburg and Burget came out of the box he was concealed in to join in the assault.
+As Freeburg arrived, Robert began attacking him and Berget came out of the box he was concealed in to join in the assault.
 At one point the offenders tried to scale the exterior West Gate sally port gate in an attempt to climb out.
 Robert and Berget eventually surrendered and were subdued by the correctional officers.

 The body of Johnson was eventually discovered inside the shop where he was attacked and murdered.
 Berget, Robert, and Nordman were soon charged with the first-degree murder of Ronald Johnson.
 Under South Dakota law, first-degree murder carries either the death penalty or life imprisonment.